 Cultivation: The preference is full sun, dry conditions, and open barren ground that is sandy, gravelly, or rocky (including cracks in pavement).
 The Ground Spurges develop slowly, and don't become conspicuous until late summer.

-Range & Habitat: Prostrate Spurge is a common plant that occurs in every county of Illinois.
+Range & Habitat: The native Prostrate Spurge is a common plant that occurs in every county of Illinois.
 Habitats include glades, dry sand prairies, cropland, gravelly areas along railroads and roadsides, lawns and gardens, cracks in sidewalks and pavement, borders along buildings, and sterile waste areas containing sand, gravel, or compacted soil.
 This plant prefers disturbed areas, and it is quite common in urban areas where there is a decaying infrastructure.

 Faunal Associations: The nectar of the flowers attracts small bees, flower flies, and wasps.
 Some upland gamebirds eat the seeds, including the Mourning Dove and Greater Prairie Chicken.
 The milky juice of the foliage is somewhat toxic to mammalian herbivores, and so this plant is rarely eaten by them.
 Because the seeds become sticky when wet, they can cling to the fur of animals and to the bottoms of shoes, and so they are distributed by animals and humans to some extent.